The University of the West Indies and University of Leicester International Summer School

 The 2023 Summer School will take place at the University of Leicester and will be hosted by the School of Criminology, on 5-10 June 2023.

 - Gain an opportunity to network with postgraduate students and early career students from the Caribbean and the UK

 - Develop your knowledge of and interest in global studies through participation in academic seminars and interactive lectures

-- Enhance your CV by attending professional development workshops
+- Enhance your CV by attending integrated professional development workshops

-- Experience the University of the West Indies' dynamic research culture and gain access to its facilities
+- Experience the University of Leicester’s dynamic research culture in the arts, humanities and social sciences, and gain access to its facilities

 Summer School aims

 - Provide postgraduate students and early career researchers from the Caribbean and the UK with opportunities for both intellectual and professional development

 - Create international networking opportunities and a study abroad experience for participants